langroid/langroid/README.md

 (but you do not need to know anything about this!).

-`Langroid` is a fresh take on LLM app-development, where considerable thought has gone into simplifying the developer experience; it does not use `Langchain`.
+`Langroid` is a fresh take on LLM app-development, where considerable thought has gone into simplifying the developer experience; it does not use `Langchain`, or any other LLM framework.

 :fire: Read the (WIP) [overview of the langroid architecture](https://langroid.github.io/langroid/blog/2024/08/15/overview-of-langroids-multi-agent-architecture-prelim/)